by Stefan Stenudd

 A few of the English versions of The Book of Change reviewed.

-Please use the Facebook field on some of the web pages to comment the I Ching or this website.
+Use the Facebook field on some of these web pages to comment the I Ching or this website.

 My Other Websites